EconomyLens.com

 Economic reform has been a key, if controversial, pillar of Nigerian President Bola Tinubu's tenure. ©AFP

 Abuja (AFP) – Nigerian President Bola Tinubu on Thursday signed four landmark bills into law aiming to overhaul the country’s tax system, after backing away from more controversial tweaks that would have upended revenue sharing among states.
-The west African economic powerhouse has a tax-to-GDP ratio of 13.5 percent, according to government figures, which is below the continental average.
+The West African economic powerhouse has a tax-to-GDP ratio of 13.5 percent, according to government figures, which is below the continental average.
 The country, split among 36 states, has long struggled to reform its tax system — with the government saying its new package will “harmonise” levies across the nation.

 Related

 The four laws — the Nigeria Tax Law, Nigeria Tax Administration Law, Nigeria Revenue Service (Establishment) Law, and Joint Revenue Board (Establishment) Law — are a “one-stop shop,” simultaneously increasing revenue generation and reducing the tax burden on low-income earners, tax expert Chukwuema Eze told AFP.
 With the country experiencing one of its worst economic crises in decades, the new laws exempt low-revenue small businesses from paying company tax and reduce corporate tax to 25 percent from 30 percent.
+The new regime also streamlines tax collection and reorganises revenue-sharing between federal and state governments — though without completely upending the system that sees poorer, mostly northern states benefit from money put into the national pot from the oil-rich south.

+Major tweaks to the revenue-sharing system were dropped as the bills wound their way through the legislature, after proving controversial in a country where north and south remain divided along both economic, religious, and ethnic lines.
 One of the laws renames the country’s tax office to Nigerian Revenue Service (NRS) and strengthens its revenue generation capacity, though the federal government’s earnings from the value-added tax (VAT) will decline, with more money allocated to individual states.

-Economist Kelvin Emmanuel based in Abuja, the capital, said the new reforms would be key in raising the tax-to-GDP ratio, a struggle for many African countries where millions work in the informal sector.
+Economist Kelvin Emmanuel, based in Abuja, the capital, said the new reforms would be key in raising the tax-to-GDP ratio, a struggle for many African countries where millions work in the informal sector.
 “It will also strengthen the fiscal administration of local governments around Nigeria, as the new framework seeks to create a comprehensive governance framework for local governments around autonomy,” he told AFP.

 © 2024 AFP